rust-lang/rfcs/text/0000-security-advisories.md

 # Summary
 [summary]: #summary

-Crates.io should offer an API to mark crate versions as vulnerable, accompanied by a structured vulnerability report.
+Crates.io should offer an API to release security advisories for crates.
 Cargo should offer a new command for the same purpose and warn about vulnerable crate versions during compilation.

 # Motivation
 [motivation]: #motivation